prathameshks/prathameshks.github.io/resume.md

 ## Summary

-Passionate backend developer and computer engineering student with a robust proficiency in Python, C++, Django, PHP, REST Framework API, and SQL.
-Dedicated to creating innovative solutions and contributing to collaborative projects.
+Passionate backend developer and computer engineering student with a robust proficiency in Python, C++, Django, SQL, REST API, and PHP.
+Dedicated for creating innovative solutions and contributing to collaborative projects.

 ## Skills